cherrypy._cpreqbody module

 cherrypy._cpreqbody.process_multipart_form_data(entity)[source]

-Read all multipart/form-data parts into entity.parts or entity.params.
+This function saves them into entity.parts or entity.params.

 cherrypy._cpreqbody.process_urlencoded(entity)[source]